Astronomy (ASTR) Courses

 See How to read course descriptions for information about the formatting used.

 ASTR 110L Gen Astronomy Lab (1) (lab) Demonstration of astronomical principles through laboratory observations and analysis of astronomical data.
 Not required for ASTR 110.
-Pre: ASTR 110, ASTR 150, ASTR 180, ASTR 181 may be taken concurrently.
+Pre: ASTR 110, ASTR 150, ASTR 180 or ASTR 181, any of which may be taken concurrently.
+(Attributes: DY)